 ANBERNIC RG DS

-ANBERNIC RG DS is a dual-screen clamshell Android handheld strongly inspired by the Nintendo DS/3DS.
-Priced in the ¥10,000 range, it offers an easy way to experience DS-like gameplay, but requires compromises in performance and overall system maturity.
+ANBERNIC RG DS is a clamshell-style Android gaming device with dual screens, heavily inspired by the Nintendo DS/3DS.
+Priced in the tens of thousands of yen, it offers an accessible DS-like experience, but compromises are necessary regarding performance and system completeness.

 ANBERNIC RG DS